 I want to do for you what nobody did for me.
 I want to show you how you can easily create your own website.
-It doesn’t t cost a lot of money either.
+It doesn’t cost a lot of money either.
 I’m going to show you step-by-step how I did it.
 I’ll leave nothing out.
-Follow along with me and at the end of this post, you will have a working website.
+Follow along with me and at the end of this post, you WILL have a working website for your business or personal use.
 Then, all you will have to do is add your own words to bring it to life.
 How’s that sound?

 Over the course of this and other blog posts I will show you how to make a website.
 In a nutshell, this is what we will do:

 1. Pick a website name (directions are below)